0x5ubt13/Write-Ups/FreshersCTF2020@ENUSEC/Web/kff.md

 ![1](../images/kff_1.png)

-However, if we try with symbols, they also rotate, therefore we are talking about a [ROT47](https://en.wikipedia.org/wiki/ROT13#Variants) with a combination we don't know yet.
+However, if we try with symbols, they also rotate, therefore we are talking about a variant of [ROT47](https://en.wikipedia.org/wiki/ROT13#Variants) encryption with a rotation we don't know yet.

 ![2](../images/kff_2.png)